 This chart describes quantities to purchase for popular side dishes.
 Each quantity will serve up to 25 guests, assuming 3-4oz serving per person..
 If you need to serve up to 50 guests, roughly double the amounts.
 To serve up to 12 guests, roughly halve the amount.

-A good way to figure out amounts to purchase is to look at the suggested serving size on the packages of the main ingredients and then do the math.
+A good way to figure out amounts to purchase is to look at the suggested serving size on the packages, boxes or bags of the main ingredients, then do the math.

 For example, if a box of dry pasta serves 4 when cooked, and you are serving 25 people, you will need 4-5 boxes of pasta.
 Amounts should be close but don't sweat it if they are not exact.
-Keep in mind light eaters AND heavy eaters and how much other food you are serving.
+Keep in mind you may have light eaters AND heavy eaters.
+Also, consider how much other food you are serving.

 Dessert